 The analysis also highlights the potential benefits of CAR T cell therapies, and Kite’s continued commitment to reach those patients who have limited treatment options, it said.

 “We saw a high manufacturing success rate,” Didier Hallard, Director Qualified Person (QP) at Kite, told us.
-In the study, 96% of Axi-cel lots met marketing authorization (MA) specifications, he said.
+In the study, 96% of Axi-cel lots met marketing authorization (MA) specifications.

 The results align with Kite’s pivotal ZUMA-1 clinical trial on Axi-cel in the US and Europe in terms of complete response.
 However, that Phase 2 study was limited in comparison as it was only done on a cohort of 101 patients, he explained.